-Viper HS riflescopes feature windage and elevation dials that will allow you to re-index the zero indicator after sight-in without disturbing your settings.
-This allows you to quickly return to your original zero if temporary corrections are used in the field.
-Index the windage and elevation dials in this way:
+Crossfire II riflescopes feature windage/elevation dials that allow you to re-index the zero indicator after sight-in without disturbing your settings.
+Though not required to do, this process will allow you to quickly return to your original zero if temporary corrections are dialed in the field.
+Reset the windage and elevation dials in this way: